 Neighborhood Strings Staff and Teaching Artists

-Cellist Ariana Falk currently serves as Education Director for the Worcester Chamber Music Society and runs the Neighborhood Strings and ChamberFest Music Camp programs.
+Ariana Falk, Education Director/cello oversees a staff of 5 teaching artists and the day-to-day operations of Neighborhood Strings.
 She is a former Fellow at Community MusicWorks, the Providence organization committed to creating an urban community through music education and performance.
 She combines performance with a passion for forging new paths in teaching artistry.

 Ariana received a Doctorate of Musical Arts from Boston University and Master of Music and Artist Diploma degrees from the Yale School of Music, where she was the recipient of the Aldo Parisot Prize.
 She received her Bachelor of Arts in English from Yale College.
 She has recently appeared as soloist with orchestras around North America, including Portland’s Columbia Symphony, the Olympia Symphony, Yale Bach Society, and the Banff Festival Orchestras.
 A recent review in Portland’s Oregonian said: “Falk was terrific; her tone was solid and appropriately dark, and she carefully calibrated her path from lyrically mysterious beginnings on to a blistering, biting climax.”